eisenzopf/qsip_specification/qsip_v1.0.md

 For end-to-end encrypted media, SFrame [draft-ietf-sframe] is RECOMMENDED.

-Cryptographic keys for SFrame MUST be exchanged using KEY_EXCHANGE messages over the secure QSIP signaling channel.
+Cryptographic keys for SFrame MUST be exchanged using KEY_EXCHANGE messages over the secure QSRP signaling channel.

 The sframe_params in the KEY_EXCHANGE payload carry the necessary keying material, key IDs, and potentially epoch information for key ratcheting.